 In ancient times, without the luxury of modern-day technology, many people would shape the terracotta clay to their liking and heat the clay over open fires or within their own handmade ovens.
 This would help to dry the clay to create items such as bowls, spoons, cooking utensils, pots, and even roofs.
 Terracotta is a very versatile natural product and has the capability to be used in many different areas, whether it be for fun or a specific purpose.

 There you are, looking at your once-perfect terracotta pot, but it now has a nasty crack to its side that makes planting virtually impossible.
 This may seem like the end of your rope because there is no way you can get your pot back to its previous state of function.
 In this case, though, you would be wrong!

 Luckily, there are gluing options that can fix and maintain the structure and strength of your pot in no time at all.
 The best glues for terracotta repairs are:

 - Super Glues

-Epoxy adhesives are great because they combine two beautifully compatible components, a resin, and a hardener.
+Epoxy adhesives are one of the best glue to repair terracotta pots because they combine two beautifully compatible components, a resin, and a hardener.
 To get a bit more scientific here, once the resin is mixed with a particular catalyst, curing ensues.